dergigi/dergigi.github.io/projects.md

 Apart from trivial fixes and contributions in various projects, I've worked on adding [Tor] and [Dojo] support to Samourai Wallet's Sentinel app for iOS (see [video]).
 I also made some corrections to [BIP 2], [BIP 16], and [BIP 69].
-I recently joined the [Swan][joined-swan] engineering team and published a set of [extended public key tools][xpub-tools] as open source software.
+I used to be part of the [Swan][joined-swan] engineering team and published a set of [extended public key tools][xpub-tools] as open source software.
 Follow me on GitHub to see what I'm up to.